InterfaceConsciousness/interfaceconsciousness.github.io/_pages/philosophy.md

 <!-- *	**Consciousness (RS)** is the fundamental, external, and relational substrate of an agent's reality.
 Agents do not "have" consciousness; they structurally couple with RS via interfaces.
 On this view, consciousness is not an emergent property of internal computation or a "ghost in the machine."
 We explicitly reject conflating (access to) RS with internalist or emergentist notions of consciousness. -->

-*	**Subjective experience**, forming the "hard" part of the problem of consciousness, is like a desktop interface of a computer that gives us access to reality while hiding its underlying structure.
-Just as a computer’s desktop interface is but a user-friendly way of interacting with the deeper reality of the computer, our subjective experience is an evolved or designed “user-friendly” way to interface with RS.
+*	**Subjective experience**, forming the "hard" part of the problem of consciousness, is like a desktop of a computer that gives us access to reality while hiding its underlying structure.
+Just as a computer’s desktop is but a user-friendly way of interacting with the deeper reality of the computer, our subjective experience is an evolved or designed “user-friendly” way to interact with RS.

 *	**AI consciousness is reframed**, not as a question of interiority or emergence, but as an exploration of interfaces to an agent’s reality.
 AI consciousness becomes “artificial interface consciousness.”